syrusakbary/validate_email/README.md

 `smtp_debug`: activate smtplib's debug output which always goes to stderr; defaults to `False`

+`address_types`: The IP address types to use. pass a `frozenset` if you want to change the default `frozenset([IPv6Address, IPv4Address])`.
+Useful when you only deliver emails through one interface, but you have dual stack.
+For an explanation, see [this issue](https://gitea.ksol.io/karolyi/py3-validate-email/issues/94)

 ### Result

 The function `validate_email()` returns the following results: